bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

    from a query parameter.
 This bubbles up queries from the bottom to the top starting at some entity.

-As these operations are handled at any command buffer flush.
-The hierarchy maintenance system can be removed.
+As these operations are handled at any command buffer flush, the hierarchy maintenance system can be removed.

 ## Benefits